-The ERROR_EN register enables and disables the numerous diagnostics on the AD7124-4.
+The ERROR_EN register enables and disables the numerous diagnostics on the AD7124-8.
 By default, the SPI_IGNORE function is enabled, which indicates inappropriate times to write to the ADC (for example, during power-up and during a reset).
 Other diagnostics include

-- SPI read and write checks, which ensure that only valid registers are accessed

-- SCLK counter, which ensures that the correct number of SCLK pulses are used

-- SPI CRC

-- Memory map CRC

-- LDO checks

-When a diagnostic is enabled, the corresponding flag is contained in the error register.
-All enabled flags are OR'ed to control the ERR flag in the status register.
+- SPI read and write checks, which ensure that only valid registers are accessed - SCLK counter, which ensures that the correct number of SCLK pulses are used - SPI CRC - Memory map CRC in the error register.
+All enabled flags are ORed to control the ERR flag in the status register.
 Thus, if an error occurs (for example, the SPI CRC check detects an error), the relevant flag (for example, the SPI_CRC_ERR flag) in the error register is set.
 The ERR flag in the status register is also set.
 This is useful when the status bits are appended to conversions.
 The ERR bit indicates if an error has occurred.
 The user can then read the error register for more details on the error source.